 That leaves a 2 day window in which you can use the dough at any point.
 With a faster, room temperature dough, there is less room for error.
 If a recipe has you proof the dough for 2 hours, it might be over-proofed if you accidentally leave it out for an extra hour.

-In addition to the style of fermentation, there are a few other factors that affect your resulting pizza.
+In addition to the style of fermentation, ingredients can greatly affect the resulting pizza.

 Water: Water is necessary for gluten formation.
-Different ratios of water to flour (the percentage of a non-flour ingredient compared to the weight of the flour in baking known as a baker's percentage) can absolutely change the final crust.
+Different ratios of water to flour can absolutely change the final crust.

 Ratio of Flour to Water